 The combined statements also include fund financial statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
-The District has one governmental fund type.
-The General Fund accounts for resources not accounted for in another fund, property tax revenues, costs and general expenditures.
+The District has three governmental fund types.
+The General Fund accounts for resources not accounted for in another fund, customer service revenues, costs and general expenditures.
+The Debt Service Fund accounts for ad valorem taxes and financial resources restricted, committed or assigned for servicing bond debt and the cost of assessing and collecting taxes.
+The Capital Projects Fund accounts for financial resources restricted, committed or assigned for acquisition or construction of facilities and related costs.